Last update 18/01/2024

 - Be available full-time from September to early July

-- Be able to speak fluently, read and write in English
+- Be able to speak fluently, read and write in English (except if applying to the French language option)

 - Have a first experience with children from 0 to 6 years old (home care, internship/employment in a crèche/school/daycare centre, summer camp, etc.)